Kenya vows to crack down on fake police officers

 Joshua Waiganjo, who said he was an assistant commissioner in the Rift Valley region, appeared in court on Tuesday to face 10 charges of serious crimes including impersonating a police officer and highway robbery, prosecutors said.

-The case has caused a public outcry in the eastern African nation, where persistent corruption scandals have undermined confidence in the government of President Mwai Kibaki as he prepares to seek another term in a March election.
+The case has caused a public outcry in the east African nation, where persistent corruption scandals have undermined confidence in the government ahead of a presidential election on March 4.

 An internal police investigation found that Waiganjo had leaked information that caused the massacre of 32 police officers in November when they were pursuing cattle raiders, Kenyan newspaper The Standard reported.